-If there is less than 400 MB of disk space available in the $/\,{\tt tmp}$ directory, then complete one of the following steps:
+If there is less than 400 MB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If required, contact your system administrator for information about extending file systems. - 5.
-To determine the amount of free disk space available on the system, enter the following command:
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If necessary, contact the system administrator for information about extending file systems. - Between 1.5 GB and 3.5 GB of disk space for the Oracle software, depending on the installation type df -k

-df -k

-6. To determine whether the system architecture can run the software, enter the following command:
+To determine the amount of free disk space on the system, enter the following command: